markholloway/markholloway.github.io/_posts/2019-03-03-twilio-autopilot-cli.md

 mark$ more Make_a_Reservation.json
 ```

-Below is the conents that makes up the `Make a Reservation` Assistant
+Below is the conents that makes up the `Make a Reservation` Assistant.
+It will be easiest to copy and paste into another application to view the entire contents of the file without scrolling.

 ```json
 {